blanfried/Osows/content/english/planpolicy.md

 ---

 *What this purchase does not include:*
-- Anything not listed under the "Professionally Coded Website" section in the ["**Plans Page**"](../plans).
+- Anything not listed under the "Osows Website" section in the ["**Plans Page**"](../plans).

-- Domain Name coverage beyond one calendar year from the date of the original purchase of the "Professionally Coded Website" Plan.
+- Domain Name coverage beyond one calendar year from the date of the original purchase of the "Osows Website" Plan.
-- Web-Hosting coverage beyond one calendar year from the date of the original purchase of the "Professionally Coded Website" Plan.
+- Web-Hosting coverage beyond one calendar year from the date of the original purchase of the "Osows Website" Plan.

 ---

-* *One Year Payment Route (OYPR):* The "Professionally Coded Website" Plan can be paid for through 12 installments of $150/month over one calendar year starting from the date of the initial purchase.
+* *One Year Payment Route (OYPR):* The "Osows Website" Plan can be paid for through 12 installments of $150/month over one calendar year starting from the date of the initial purchase.

-* *Payment in Full:* The "Professionally Coded Website" Plan can be paid in full with a one time payment of $1500.
+* *Payment in Full:* The "Osows Website" Plan can be paid in full with a one time payment of $1500.

-* *Recurring Fees Post Payment:* Once the "Professionally Coded Website" Plan is completed and paid off (i.e. at the end of the OYPR or Paid in Full), the client is responsible for the yearly domain and web-hosting payments. *Osows will not be held responsible for the payment of domains or web-hosting after the first year of Plan purchase.* This may be offset by the purchase of the additional subscription [**"Website Management"**](#2-website-management).
+* *Recurring Fees Post Payment:* Once the "Osows Website" Plan is completed and paid off (i.e. at the end of the OYPR or Paid in Full), the client is responsible for the yearly domain and web-hosting payments. *Osows will not be held responsible for the payment of domains or web-hosting after the first year of Plan purchase.* This may be offset by the purchase of the additional subscription [**"Osows Website Management"**](#2-osows-website-management).

 ---

-#### 2. "Website Management" Policy
+#### 2. "Osows Website Management" Policy
 *What this purchase includes:*
-- Anything listed under the "Website Management" section in the ["**Plans Page**"](../plans/).
+- Anything listed under the "Osows Website Management" section in the ["**Plans Page**"](../plans/).

-- Domain Name coverage over the duration of the Website Management subscription.
+- Domain Name coverage over the duration of the Osows Website Management subscription.
-- Web-Hosting coverage over the duration of the Website Management subscription.
+- Web-Hosting coverage over the duration of the Osows Website Management subscription.
-- *Unlimited Troubleshooting and Error correcting regarding Osows Professionally Coded Websites and extensions to the website (i.e. extensions added by Osows and only those that pertain to Osows websites which have been purchased by the client).
+- *Unlimited Troubleshooting and Error correcting regarding Osows Osows Websites and extensions to the website (i.e. extensions added by Osows and only those that pertain to Osows websites which have been purchased by the client).
 Examples of extensions could include: accessiBe, Stripe, or Google Analytics/Tag.

 ---

 *What this purchase does not include:*
-- Anything not listed under the "Website Management" section in the ["**Plans Page**"](../plans/).
+- Anything not listed under the "Osows Website Management" section in the ["**Plans Page**"](../plans/).

 - Troubleshooting and error correcting in websites or other technologies/tech services that are not from Osows.
-- Website Management for other websites or services other than Osows Professionally Coded Websites purchased by the client.
+- Osows Website Management for other websites or services other than Osows Osows Websites purchased by the client.

 ---